OracleCPS/oichybridintegration/Home.md

 ## Hands-on Lab Overview
 This hands-on lab will allow participants to do the following:
-- Lab 100 - Explore Oracle Integration Cloud Service
+- Lab 100 - Explore Oracle Autonomous Integration Cloud Service
 - Lab 200 - Create a simple Hello World API echo service
 - Lab 300 - Create an API to retrieve enterprise information from an On-Premise Oracle Database using OIC Connectivity Agent
 - Lab 400 - Implement an Order API to create Orders in an On-Premise Enterprise Application (Oracle EBusiness Suite)
+- Lab 500 - Create Approval Workflow to process orders
+- Lab 600 - Add ABCS Screen to Trigger Process Order Web Service

 The ICS integration that we'll be working with is shown in the following picture: